makefinks/SortVisualizer-java-graphics/README.md

 ## About
-This project will be expanded to practice and reinforce my knowledge of Swing and java graphics for the upcoming semester (2)
+This project will be expanded to practice and to reinforce my knowledge of Swing and java graphics for the upcoming semester (2)

 ## Sort Visualizer